Last modified: July 22, 2019 | Previous Versions

 - "Reserved Units" have the meaning set forth in the Service Specific Terms.

-- "Services" means the, services as set forth here: https://cloud.google.com/services (including any associated application programming interfaces); and TSS, but the Services do not include Google Translate API.
+- "Services" means the services as set forth here: https://cloud.google.com/terms/services (including any associated APIs).

 - "Software" means any downloadable tools, software development kits or other such proprietary computer software provided by Google in connection with the Services, which may be downloaded by Customer, and any updates Google may make to such Software from time to time.